 Tasks, and by extension professional roles and whole organizations, vary in the degree to which accounting-based accountability is appropriate.
 In some cases, accounting-based accountability is reasonably complete.
 For example, if a process server has a clear record of delivering a subpoena to a target, this is a verifiable accounting that seems to nearly completely account for the process server's completion of their task.
 That is less the case for the judge presiding over the trial where the subpoena target testifies.
 Judicial accountability is not confined to verifiable features like showing up at the courthouse on time, or the number of days of each trial.
-The judge's job involves substantial exercise of judgment, and as such we as a society ask judges not just to issue a verdict but to write a lengthy opinion supporting their verdict-a judicial opinion.
+The judge's job involves substantial exercise of judgment, and as such we as a society ask judges not just to issue a verdict but to write a lengthy opinion supporting their verdict - a judicial opinion.
 Opinions are accounts; ones that incorporate verifiable facts of the case and citable precedent, but that also have a strong component of reasoning and interpretation.
 Opinions are publicly issued, so that others can interrogate the accounts contained.
 These others include fellow judges (horizontal accountability), the public (bottom-up accountability), and judicial review boards (top-down accountability).
-When-as in the case of judges-accounting plays little role in making of an account, we term this account-based, rather than accounting-based, accountability.6
+When - as in the case of judges - accounting plays little role in making of an account, we term this account-based, rather than accounting-based, accountability.

 What we mean by the distinction between "account" and "accounting" has, we believe, a number of echoes from a variety of literatures, which we briefly survey in Table 1.
 We are hardly the first to make a distinction like this.
-What emerges from Table 1 is the s://www.merriam-webster.com/dictionary/accountability#h1.
+What emerges from Table 1 is the interrelationship between discretion, motivation, and accountability in affecting performance and achieving organizational goals.
+Accounting-based accountability has implications for how much discretion or autonomy agents have and their motivation.
+While our primary focus on this paper is the flaws of accounting-based approaches to strengthening accountability, we believe these strategies are flawed precisely because of the broader implications of accounting-based accountability approaches.